looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 ### From the GCP Console

 1. Create a suitable GCP Project.
 I recommend creating a new unique project for the load testing tool.
 We don’t want to run the risk of trampling other projects you may be working on.
-2. Create a service account in your new project:
+2. [Note: this step is optional if you are comfortable logging in to the `gcloud` command with your regular user account.
+However, that may not match the best practices for your organization.]
+Create a service account in your new project:
     * Navigate to IAM-Admin -> Service Accounts, click Create Service Account at top of page.
     * Follow the instructions to create a service account:
     * On the second page when prompted for roles you can give it Project Editor.